COUN 500 - Orientation

 Hours: 3

-As the foundation course for those planning to be counselors in mental health settings, this course includes theoretical and applied information regarding mental health counseling services in the context of the larger social services system.
-A variety of delivery systems, staffing procedures, case management procedures, emergency services, treatment paradigms, and the need for consultation and collaboration among mental health professionals are discussed.
-Prerequisites: COUN 516 and COUN 528.
-Corequisites: COUN 516, COUN 528.
+As the foundational course for aspiring clinical mental health counselors, this course covers both theoretical and practical aspects of ethical, legal, and professional issues in providing mental health counseling services within the broader social services system.
+Topics include professional issues, ethical and legal considerations (local and federal), delivery systems, staffing and case management procedures, emergency services, treatment paradigms, and the importance of consultation and collaboration among mental health professionals.
+Prerequisite: A minimum grade of B in COUN 501 and COUN 510.

 COUN 534 - Counseling Children and Adolescents